 MyShan Dairy is owned and operated by Mylon and Shannon Smith and their family in Lynden, Washington.
 Proud caretakers of a herd of happy Guernsey cows who are fed grass and non-GMO feed, the family farm sells their Premium Guernsey Milk throughout the region.

 During our time at the farm we quickly learned that while caretaking a herd of cows is no easy task, neither is producing non-GMO milk.
 Securing non-GMO feed for livestock is critical, as the overwhelming majority of GMO corn, soy, and canola grown in North America is fed to dairy animals.
 The demand for non-GMO feed has been steadily increasing in the U.S., so much so that it’s outpacing the supply.
 Organic corn imports tripled in 2015, and organic soybean imports rose approximately 45% according to USDA data.

 Traceability is also a crucial part of offering non-GMO milk because of the complexity of the dairy production line.
 In accordance with the Non-GMO Project Standard, traceability measures must be in place to preserve the integrity of the product through the entire manufacturing process.
-With the added measure of ongoing testing of major GMO risk ingredients at critical control points, the Standard ensures that dairy products are truly non-GMO.
+With the added measure of ongoing testing of major GMO risk ingredients at critical control points, the Standard ensures that dairy products meet the highest standards for GMO avoidance.

 I see the Non-GMO Project Butterfly showing up more frequently in my local grocery store as more farmers move towards providing Non-GMO Project Verified dairy choices for their shoppers.
 This trend reflects a growing desire for non-GMO choices and greater food transparency.
 Like me, many shoppers crave a deeper connection with the farms that produce their food and an easy way to know that my dairy products were not produced using GMO inputs.
 Plus, it saves us all a little time spent staring at milk cartons in freezing cold dairy aisles.
 Brr!